rolandtoth/AdminOnSteroids/README.md

 - **Sticky header**: stick the header to the top of the browser window so it stays in place when scrolling down
 - **Compact sticky header**: hide the masthead to save vertical space.
 Search field and top naviation links are moved to the header.
 Available only if sticky header is on.
+- **Sticky CKEditor toolbar**: stick the CKEditor toolbar below the sticky header to make it always available.
+Currently works with only the first CKEditor on the page and is available only if sticky header is on.
+The toolbar is set to sticky only if the editor is focused.
+Clicking outside the editor or if the editor goes offscreen on page scroll will hide the toolbar.
 - **Sticky sidebar**: stick the sidebar to the top to make it always visible
 - **Autohide sidebar on left**: auto hide the sidebar so it's accessible by moving the mouse to the left side of the screen
 - **Always show sidebar items (disable accordion)**: make sidebar submenus more compact and do not hide them